 The CCM sponsors several unique scholarship opportunities.
 Rooted in volunteer service, the Bonner, Bradford, Isaac Anderson, Chapel, and Church & College scholarship programs exemplify the purpose and spirit of the CCM.
 Each program offers a specific outlet for students to build leadership skills, discern professional and personal interests, and ultimately serve our local, national, and international communities.
 Students often have life-changing experiences that not only help finance their education, but also shape the direction and focus of their lives after Maryville College.
 Please read more about our special scholarship programs detailed in the following sections.
 If you have specific questions about any of these programs, please contact the Center for Campus Ministry.
+For application materials, visit the Scholarships & Awards page.

 The Bonner Scholarship program serves two purposes.
 First, it allows students who might have financial hardships the opportunity to attend a first rate school like Maryville College.
 Second, it pairs these students with community partners, providing much needed volunteer service for the surrounding community.
 Bonner students serve an average of ten hours each week, and also serve for two out of three summers.
 Students receive a monthly stipend plus additional financial aid, which varies depending upon financial need.
 Students receive expense money and stipends for each summer of service.
 This program is open to first year students and upper-class replacements as needed, and is renewable for three years.